xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

   2. Set up a client (currently separate from the Open/R binary, running as a parallel process) that receives **IPv6 neighbor table from XR periodically using Streaming Telemetry over gRPC and programs the kernel using Netlink**.
-Open/R then works with the programmed neighbors without any issues.
+Open/R then works with the programmed neighbors in the kernel without any issues.
      By reacting to Streaming Telemetry data for IPv6 neighbors, the entries in the kernel are kept dynamic and in sync with network events like link flap or disabling IPv6 on interface.